WWE NXT seasons 1–5: Season 1

-The first season of NXT began airing on Syfy on February 23, 2010 and ended on June 1, 2010.
+The first season of NXT began airing on Syfy on February 23, 2010, and ended on June 1, 2010.
 The majority of the season one cast was revealed a week before the premiere on the series finale of ECW.
 However, before the season's premiere aired Skip Sheffield's Pro was changed with William Regal replacing the announced Montel Vontavious Porter (MVP).
 Near the end of the season, several changes were made to the original plan of the format.
 The season was shortened from the planned 17 episodes to 15 episodes.
 In the first elimination episode that aired on May 11, both Daniel Bryan and Michael Tarver were eliminated by WWE management and removed from that night's Pros' Poll after both made comments about wanting to be voted off.
 The show ended with three eliminations, with Sheffield ranked last in the Poll.
 Carlito was released on May 21 for refusing rehab after violating WWE's Wellness Program.
 Subsequent Pros' Polls were held without him for the rest of the season.
 The winner of season one was Wade Barrett.
 Immediately after the conclusion of season one, the Rookies were used in a storyline that had them forming an alliance called The Nexus.
-Led by Barrett, the group invaded the first Raw following the conclusion of season one in an attempt to gain WWE contracts for the losers of NXT.
+Led by Barrett, the group invaded the June 7, 2010 episode of Raw following the conclusion of season one in an attempt to gain WWE contracts for the losers of NXT.
 The invasion consisted of the group attacking John Cena as well as other wrestlers and WWE personnel.
 Barrett announced that he would invoke his title shot at Night of Champions for the WWE Championship in a six-pack elimination challenge.
 At Night of Champions on September 19, Barrett lost in his title match to Randy Orton.